threetee/scalr/bin/README.md

 ### Run a rake task

 Most farms have a `debug` role for this purpose.
 It has the same code as the others but doesn't run any active services.
-So to run a rake task on the 'production' farm do:
+To run a rake task on the 'review' farm, do:

-    $ ttmscalr ssh debug.1 -f production
+    $ ttmscalr ssh debug.1 -f review
     # cd /var/www
     # bundle exec rake mytask